okx/okexchain-docs/okc-solutions/okc-vrf/Subscription-Method/Subscription-Manager-UI/Subscription-Manager-UI.md

 Subscription Manager User Interface

-You are viewing the **subscription method.**To learn how to request random numbers without a subscription, see the [direct funding method](../../Direct-Funding-Method/Direct-Funding-Method.md) guide.

 The Subscription Manager lets you create a subcription and pre-pay for VRF so you don’t need to provide funding each time your application requests randomness.
 This guide walks you through the main sections of the UI.

 ## **My subscription**